ILoveBacteria/html-cheatsheet/README.md

 [![Last commit](https://img.shields.io/github/last-commit/ILoveBacteria/html-cheatsheet)](https://github.com/ILoveBacteria/html-cheatsheet/commits/master)

 ## Description
+⚠ The content of this repository moved to [here](https://github.com/ILoveBacteria/cheatsheet/tree/master)

 This is a collection of HTML cheat sheets.

 Available in Github Pages.
 Link in About box.